semantic-systems/coypu-temporal-extraction-service-machamp/README.md

 Due to the large amount of models, only the multi class (date, time, duration, set) models  on the four temporal datasets are shared and made available for download.
 Generally speaking, the single class models do not perform much better despite an easier task.
 This makes the single class models obsolete in practice.
-The following table shows the mutliclass results on the different datasets:
+The following table shows the multiclass results on the different datasets:

 [![This table compares the most important metrics “Strict-F1” and “RelaxedType-F1” for the temporal extraction and classification tasks across all datasets and all models.
 The best three values per column are highlighted with bold font.
 Table 11 in the appendix C displays the standard deviation values for the MaChAmp (M) and UIE model rows.](docs/images/temporal-extraction-and-classification-performance.png)](#finetuned-models)
 > Table shows the temporal extraction and classification performance for the models produced in the thesis.
 M stands for MaChAmp models.
 The bottom part of the table shows the performance of related work.
 "Strict" means an exact match and "Type" means a match where at least one token (also known as "relaxed" match) and the temporal class is correct.